+Academic standards are set to ensure that the Master's degree in Health Services Administration signifies that student work meets or exceeds academic excellence and industry standards.
 The MHSA graduate program considers a grade below B- in any of the MHSA courses to represent unsatisfactory academic progress.
-Unsatisfactory academic progress may result in probation and/or dismissal as described below.